Thibault-GAREL/Thibault-GAREL/README.md

 - Add the other project in python (chatbot / RAG / ...)
 - Put in bold or in color the main project
 - Add practical exercises to learn pattern recognition (practices 8 to 10)
-- Add the n8n Automatisation ?
+- Add the n8n Automatisation [WhatsApp AI](https://github.com/Thibault-GAREL/Whatsapp_AI)

 ---